mansim07/dataplex-labs/README.md

     ```
  You can view these settings at https://console.cloud.google.com/iam-admin/quotas and then enter the filters - Metric:dataplex.googleapis.com/zones OR Metric:dataplex.googleapis.com/lakes region:us-central1

+ 6. For Argolis make sure, you run it as the admin and it has the below iam privileges -
+ Owner, Service AccountToken creator, Organization Admin.

 ## Setup